EranMani/mitigation_service/README.md

 **Key Capabilities:**
 -  **Blocking:** Automatically blocks prompts containing banned keywords (e.g., violence, self-harm).
 -  **Redaction:** Detects and masks PII such as Emails, Phone Numbers, Secrets, and Credit Cards.
+-  **Semantic Analysis:** Uses an offline AI model to detect dangerous *intent* (e.g., "how to make a bomb") even if specific keywords are missing.
 -  **Audit History:** Maintains a searchable history of recent requests and actions.
 -  **Dockerized:** Ready to deploy in any containerized environment.